chapter fifteen

 This chapter covers

-• Implementing the expert-emulated approach
+• Implementing the expert-emulating approach

-• Practical example of investigation through question answering
+• Implementing investigation through question answering

-• How to adapt and improve the system
+• Adapting and improving the system

-In this chapter, we'll create a practical application for querying knowledge graphs using large language models.
-Drawing together the concepts and techniques explored in chapter 14 - visualized in the mental model in figure 15.1 - we'll demonstrate how to build an integrated solution.
-Using LangGraph as our orchestration framework, we'll show how each stage can be combined into a seamless pipeline.
-To make this accessible and user-friendly, we will use Streamlit as a front-end interface.
+In this chapter, we’ll create a practical application for querying knowledge graphs using LLMs.
+Drawing together the concepts and techniques explored in chapter 14—illustrated in the mental model in figure 15.1—we’ll demonstrate how to build an integrated solution.
+Using LangGraph as our orchestration framework, we’ll show how each stage can be combined into a seamless pipeline.
+To make this system accessible and user-friendly, we will use Streamlit as a frontend interface.
+The book’s code repository contains the complete implementation and configuration files, so you can easily follow along and reference the code as we progress through the concepts.

 15.1 Building the LangGraph pipeline

-15.1.1 System Architecture Overview
+15.1.1 System architecture overview

-15.1.2 Configuring Pipeline Components
+15.1.2 Configuring pipeline components

-15.1.3 Schema Translation Service
+15.1.3 Schema translation service

-15.1.4 State Management Design
+15.1.4 State management design

-15.1.5 Pipeline Agent Implementation
+15.1.5 Pipeline agent implementation

-15.1.6 Pipeline Integration Layer
+15.1.6 Pipeline integration layer

 15.2 Streamlit application